I can’t even tell you how many times I Googled “alternative careers for lawyers” while I was working in Biglaw. It was . . . a lot.

 Resources for lawyers looking for alternative careers

-Finally, here are four ways to get the ball rolling, whenever you're ready to figure out how to ditch your legal job for good.
+Finally, here are three ways to get the ball rolling, whenever you’re ready to figure out how to ditch your legal job for good.

 1. Listen to The Former Lawyer Podcast